Drug-resistant epilepsy: Language lateralization

 If epilepsy surgery is being considered, testing is often performed to determine the hemisphere of the brain involved in language and memory function.
 This helps inform about potential risks to language and memory with surgery.
 There are two main tests available for this objective: the Wada test and fMRI.

 The Wada test has been one of the most commonly used tests around the world since the 1960s.
 This is an invasive testing technique that requires neurointerventionalists, neuropsychologists, neurophysiologists, EEG technologists, and anesthesiologists.
 When conducting the Wada test, a catheter is threaded from wrist or groin into the carotid artery and finally the middle cerebral artery.
 An injection of sodium amytal is given to temporarily anesthetize 2/3rd of the cerebral hemisphere on one side.
 Neuropsychological testing is then done to assess language and memory function of the other hemisphere.
 Once the patient is fully recovered from the injection on the first side, the catheter is withdrawn and threaded up the contralateral middle cerebral artery with neuropsychological testing repeated.
 This testing informs the "reserve" for memory and language function in each hemisphere and the potential for impairment with resective surgery on a given side.
 In some cases additional testing with selective injection of the posterior cerebral artery (that supplies the mesial temporal region including hippoampus) can be done.

 The Wada test is increasingly being replaced by the noninvasive fMRI imaging technique.
 Functional MRI (fMRI) measures the change in blood flow and oxygenation in different parts of the brain in response to an activity.
 Different tasks or paradigms are presented to a patient while they are in an MRI scanner.
 These tasks are designed to activate areas involved in different language functions and post processing of the images helps identify areas that are activated during different language tasks.

-Pharmacotherapy
+Management

-While the term drug-resistant epilepsy implies ineffectiveness of pharmacologic therapy, recent advances in the pharmaceutical industry have introduced new drugs that have proven to be effective in the management of DRE patients.
-Given the novel nature of these drugs, many of the sources utilized are primary/case studies.
+While the term drug-resistant epilepsy implies ineffectiveness of pharmacotherapy, recent advances in the pharmaceutical industry have introduced new medications that have proven to be effective in the management of DRE patients.
+Given their novel nature many of the sources utilized are primary/case studies.